ISLA-Grenoble/2025-main/README.md

 1) First of all, you should install `conda ` in your computer as detailed [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 2) Run `conda create -n isla2025 python=3.11` on your terminal.
-   - Be sure to set the version 3.11 for Python! (not later, not older).
-This will be important to avoid some known compatibilities.
 3) Run `pip install -r requirements.txt` on your terminal.

 You should be all set to start working on the TPs.
 If this is not the case, please make an [issue](https://github.com/ISLA-Grenoble/2025-main/issues) on this repository detailing your problem so that I can either fix it or at least help you out.